lukas-rokka/readrGuess/README.md

 -   That formatting that gives more total number of columns is more likely to be right
 -   That if having columns header doesn't do any difference, then it more likely that headers are not present

-For delimiters following are possible: tab (\\t), comma (,) and semicolon (;).
+For delimiters following are possible: tab (\\t), comma (,), semicolon (;) and whitespace/fixed width.
 As decimal mark: comma (,) and dot (.).
 As big number grouping mark: comma (,), dot (.) and space ( ) are tested.
-Column headers existence is also tested for, altogether 18 possible formatting combinations are tested.
+Column headers existence is also tested for, altogether 22 possible formatting combinations are tested.

-Will not work with fixed width or space delimited files.

 This Shiny app <https://rokka.shinyapps.io/smartep> demonstrates how this package (together with <https://github.com/ijlyttle/shinypod>) can be used to create an tabular/flat file reader that you can throw almost any file at - and it will in most cases guess the right formatting for you.